ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``propertyName`` (``string``) -- Property name
 * ``type`` (``int``) -- Property type

-  * You can read more about property types here: :doc:`decor`
+  * You can read more about property types here: :doc:`things/decor`

 **Returns:**